Mimi Cazort

-Mimi Cazort (August 26, 1930 – January 27, 2014) was a scholar and a former Curator Emerita for Prints and Drawings at the National Gallery of Canada.
+Mary Ann "Mimi" Cazort (August 26, 1930 – January 27, 2014) was a scholar and a former Curator Emerita for Prints and Drawings at the National Gallery of Canada.

 From 1970 to 1997, she was the Curator of Prints and Drawings at the National Gallery of Canada.
-She was an associate of Carol Hoorn Fraser (1930-1991), and was once married to James J. Taylor (1931-2005).
-They are the parents of TV and film director Alan Taylor, and indie rocker Anna Domino.
+She was an associate of figurative artist Carol Hoorn Fraser (1930-1991) and was married to videographer James J. Taylor (1931-2005).
+Cazort and Taylor were the parents of television and film director Alan Taylor and indie rocker Anna Domino.